• $100M Book Club

 Source

-โ›ณ๏ธ The author's journey: from cartoon dreamer to creativity master
+โ›ณ๏ธ The author's journey: From computer nerd to creative revolutionary

-Let's crack Ed's culture-building secrets that will unleash your creative power so you can build something you're actually proud of.
+Let's crack Ed's creative strategies that will turn your chaotic creative process into a breakthrough machine, so you can build something people remember forever.

 ๐Ÿงธ Example